 Temperate rainforests spread much further north and south than their tropical counterparts.
 They still receive upwards of 2,000mm of year-round rainfall, but experience drier summers.
 They have less biodiversity than tropical rainforests.

 The largest rainforests in the world

-We list the largest rainforests in the world by their size, type and location.
+We can, however, identify and list the world’s largest rainforests by their size, type and location.

 1. Amazon Rainforest

-The Amazon rainforest scarcely needs an introduction.
+The world’s largest jungle, the Amazon scarcely needs an introduction.
 It is the world’s largest rainforest and spans nine countries in total, covering 40% of South America.

 The Amazon represents over half of the planet’s remaining rainforests and is home to an estimated 390 billion individual trees divided into 16,000 species.
 In fact, the Amazon is home to a tenth of all known species on Earth.